I practice what I teach – creativity.

 I’ve spent nearly a decade creating things: news clips, corporate videos, films, websites, brochures, summer camps, and marketing plans.
-Recently I’ve been studying education at the University of Manitoba with plans of becoming an Educator after graduation in 2017.
 I have a degree in English with a minor in Theatre/Drama, along with experience producing award winning short films and documentaries for broadcast.

 During my previous professional career, I found that my most enjoyable moments came interacting and working with others in a “teacherly” role, whether that came as a manager, mentor, media consultant, or coach.
 This lead to my pursuit of a degree in education.